You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

 We may think of filtering tap water, but few consider a filter for their bath or shower.
 Tap water is typically treated with chlorine to counteract pathogens and harmful organisms.
 This chemical actually makes the water more toxic.

-Research has shown that when chlorine mixes with organic compounds in water, by-products are created called trihalomethanes (THMs).
+Research has shown that when chlorine mixes with organic compounds in water, by-products create compounds called trihalomethanes (THMs).
 THMs cause free radicals or oxidation to kill cells that age us and leave a place for cancers to grow.

-Tap water can also contain a carcinogen called chloroform, which is easily absorbed through the skin or inhaled if heated in a hot shower.
+Tap water can also contain the carcinogen chloroform, which can easily absorb into your skin or be inhaled if you are in a hot shower.
 I recommend buying a showerhead with a solid carbon filter on the showerhead to use even when drawing a bath.

 Shower curtains, floors, and walls can also contain biological pollutants like fungus, mold, mildew, and other types of unhealthy organisms.
 Due to the heat and humidity, the shower is one place to clean after each use.